 \subsection{Transformations between quantum objects}

-The main goal of this work is extending the concepts of state transformation presented in Sec.~\ref{sec::QstatesQchannels} to characterise the transformations between arbitrary general quantum objects in a convenient and systematic manner.
-Let us consider two arbitrary sets of quantum objects $\Scal_\inp \subseteq \L(\H_\inp) $ and $ \Scal_\out \subseteq \L(\H_\out)$ where we use \inp\, and \out\, as general placeholders for ``input'' and ``output''.
-Our main question then is: { } Since we desire $\map{T}_{\inp\out}$ to map elements from $\Scal_\textup{\inp}$ to $ \Scal_\textup{\out}$, we require that for every $W\in\Scal_\inp$, we have that $ \map{T}_{\inp\out}[W]\in\Scal_\out$, where we use additional subscripts on $\map{T}$ to signify its input and output space.
+Let us consider two arbitrary sets of quantum objects $\Scal_\inp \subseteq \L(\H_\inp) $ and $ \Scal_\out \subseteq \L(\H_\out)$ where we use \inp\, and \out\, as general placeholders for 'input' and 'output'.
+Our main question then is: { } Since we require $\map{T}_{\inp\out}$ to map elements from $\Scal_\textup{\inp}$ to $ \Scal_\textup{\out}$, we require that for every $W\in\Scal_\inp$, we have that $ \map{T}_{\inp\out}[W]\in\Scal_\out$, where we use additional subscripts on $\map{T}$ to signify its input and output space.
 Also, in order to be consistent with the linearity of quantum theory, the transformation $\map{T}_{\inp\out}$ is required to be a linear map from the linear space spanned by $\Scal_\inp$ to the linear space spanned by $\Scal_\out$.
 Additionally, since all elements of $\Scal_\inp$ and $\Scal_\out$ are positive, we would at least require that $\map{T}_{\inp\out}$ is positive on all $W\in \Scal_\inp$.
 In line with standard considerations in quantum mechanics, throughout, we go beyond this minimal requirement\footnote{Positivity can also be argued for in order to ensure that all \textit{probabilistic} quantum object (see Sec.~\ref{sec::Probabilistic} for more details) are mapped to positive objects as well.
-However, this argument requires the probabilistic quantum objects, i.e., all $W'\in \L(\H_\inp)$ which satisfy $W' \leq W$ for some $W\in \Scal_\inp$, to span the full space $\L(\H_\inp)$.
+However, this argument requires that the probabilistic quantum objects, i.e., all $W^\sharp\in \L(\H_\inp)$ which satisfy $W^\sharp \leq W$ for some $W\in \Scal_\inp$, span the full space $\L(\H_\inp)$.
 This is the case if $\Scal_i$ contains at least one full rank state, which we generally assume (see below).} and demand that $\map{T}_{\inp\out}$ is a positive map on all of $\L(\H_\inp)$.
-Finally, similarly to quantum channels acting on quantum states, we desire $\map{T}_{\inp\out}$ to be a valid transformation even when it is applied to only a part of a larger quantum object, which requires that $\map{T}_{\inp\out}:\L(\H_\inp)\to\L(\H_\out)$ is completely positive.
+Finally, similarly to quantum channels acting on quantum states, we desire $\map{T}_{\inp\out}$ to be a valid transformation even when it is applied to only a part of a larger quantum object, which (at least) requires that $\map{T}_{\inp\out}:\L(\H_\inp)\to\L(\H_\out)$ is completely positive.
 In turn, this implies that all Choi matrices we encounter throughout are positive semidefinite (see Sec.~\ref{sec::ChoiCharSpec}).

 \begin{definition}[Quantum Transformations] Let $\map{P}_\inp:\L(\H_\inp)\to\L(\H_\inp)$ and $\map{P}_\out:\L(\H_\out)\to\L(\H_\out)$ be linear projective maps and $\Scal_\inp \subseteq \L(\H_\inp) $ and $ \Scal_\out \subseteq \L(\H_\out)$ be sets of quantum objects defined by